arve0/master/thesis_web.md

 ## Image processing
 The term image in this contex a two dimentional array of values, where each position in the array is called a pixel.
 Resolution is the number of pixels an image holds.
-E.g. a resolution of 1024x1024 is an image with 1024 pixels in both x- and y-direction, totalling \num{1e6} pixels.
+E.g., a resolution of 1024x1024 is an image with 1024 pixels in both x- and y-direction, totalling \num{1e6} pixels.
 Each pixel represent a physical position of the specimen, where the value is the amount of light measured from the detector when scanning the specimen surface with a light